-- Students will be asked to stand on spacing dots in a line when loading from the school. - One student at top of stairwell, before next student boards. - Students load rear to front, working their way forward filling seats in order to avoid passing other students on the bus. - Unload from the front first, working their way backwards in order to avoid passing other students on the bus. - Once unloaded the students will follow the school's protocols.
+- Students will be asked to stand on spacing dots in a line when loading from the school. - One student at top of stairwell, before next student boards. - Students load rear to front, working their way forward filling seats in order to avoid passing other students on the bus. - Unload from the front first, working their way backwards in order to avoid passing other students on the bus. - When transferring between schools everyone will unload from the bus, the bus will be sprayed with disinfectant from back to the front and the next group will board from the back to the front. - Once unloaded the students will follow the school's protocols.